 - Stealing personal information: Attackers can use deepfakes to create realistic-looking fake IDs or passports to steal money or commit identity theft.

 - Infiltrating organizations: Cybercriminals can use deepfakes to create videos or audio recordings that make it appear like they are speaking to someone from a legitimate organization.
 They can then be used to access sensitive information or trick people into making payments.

 Deepfake technology is still in the early stages but continues to rapidly evolve.
 It’s essential to be aware of its potential dangers and critical of information we see online.

 Is It Possible to Detect Deepfakes?

-But as the technology becomes more advanced and GAN processes become better, it will soon be impossible to tell whether or not a video is authentic.
-The first GAN component, the one that creates the forgeries, will continue to improve over time.
-That’s what the ML is for—to continuously instruct the AI so that it gets better and better.
+But as the technology becomes more advanced and GAN processes improve, it will soon be impossible to tell if a video is authentic or not.
+The first GAN component, the one that creates forgeries, will continue to improve over time.
+That’s what ML is for—to continuously instruct the AI so it gets better and better.

-Just recently, Facebook and Microsoft, along with other companies and a bunch of prominent US universities have formed a consortium behind the Deepfake Detection Challenge (DFDC).
+Just recently, Facebook and Microsoft, along with other companies and a bunch of prominent U.S. universities have formed a consortium behind the Deepfake Detection Challenge (DFDC).
 This initiative seeks to motivate researchers to develop technologies that can detect if AI has been used to alter a video.

 What Is a Shallowfake?